-- Support to the development of NDC Roadmaps to assist countries unpack how targets set out in the NDC can be achieved in practice. - Support gap and policy analysis and prioritisation exercises and tools to determine which opportunities should be addressed first in meeting country commitments as part of their NDCs. - Support social and gender analysis of short, medium and long-term goals envisaged as part of country NDCs. - Support the development of legislation, regulations and standards where this is relevant to the achievement of NDCs.
+- Support to the development of NDC Roadmaps to assist countries unpack how targets set out in the NDC can be achieved in practice. - Support gap and policy analysis and prioritisation exercises and tools to determine which opportunities should be addressed first in meeting country commitments as part of their NDCs. - Support processes to enhance and review NDCs, in particular to include adaptation and other sectors. - Support integration of social and gender issues in to short, medium and longterm goals envisaged as part of country NDCs. - Support the development of legislation, regulations and standards where this is relevant to the achievement of NDCs and in particular where these could prompt significant investment of the private sector.